girlbossceo/conduwuit/docs/deploying/generic.md

 different services.
 This also allows you to make sure that the file permissions are correctly set up.

-In Debian or Fedora/RHEL, you can use this command to create a conduwuit user:
+In Debian, you can use this command to create a conduwuit user:

 ```bash
 sudo adduser --system conduwuit --group --disabled-login --no-create-home
 ```

-For distros without `adduser`:
+For distros without `adduser` (or where it's a symlink to `useradd`):

 ```bash
 sudo useradd -r --shell /usr/bin/nologin --no-create-home conduwuit